-- c. use of human and social capital to decrease dependence on paid supports; and - d. provision of supports that are outcome-oriented and regularly monitored. - 3.
+- 2. Community Life Engagement (CLE) is also sometimes used to refer to "Meaningful Day" or "Adult Habilitation" activities.
+CLE refers to supporting people in their communities, in non-work activities.
+Examples of CLE activities may include participating in clubs, classes, or recreational activities in the community; exploring new opportunities and resources, utilizing community mapping; learning new skills to become more independent; volunteering; or retirement activities.
+Meaningful Day activities should be developed with the four guideposts of CLE in mind1.
+The four guideposts of CLE are: - a. individualized supports for each person; - b. promotion of community membership and contribution; - c. use of human and social capital to decrease dependence on paid supports; and - d. provision of supports that are outcome-oriented and regularly monitored. - 3.
 The term "day" does not mean activities between 9:00 a.m. to 5:00 p.m. on weekdays. - 4.
-Community Inclusion is not limited to specific hours or days of the week.
-These services may not be used to supplant the responsibility of the Living Supports Provider Agency for a person who receives both services.
+Community Inclusion is not limited to specific hours or days of the week and should be provided in alignment with the individual's Desired Outcomes. - 5.
+Community Inclusion services cannot be used to replace the responsibility of the Living Supports Provider Agency for a person who receives both services.

-11.4 Person Centered Assessments (PCA) and Career Development Plans
+11.4 Person Centered Assessments (PCA) and Career Development Plans (CDP)

-Agencies who are providing CCS and/or CIE to people with I/DD are required to complete a person-centered assessment.
-A person-centered assessment (PCA) is an instrument used to identify individual needs and strengths to be addressed in the person's ISP.
-A PCA is a PCP tool that is intended to be used for the service agency to get to know the person whom they are supporting.
-It should be used to guide services for the person.
-A career development plan, developed by the CIE Provider Agency, must be in place for job seekers or those already working to outline the tasks needed to obtain, maintain, or seek advanced opportunities in employment.
+Agencies who are providing CCS and/or CIE are required to complete a person-centered assessment (PCA).
+A PCA is a person-centered planning tool that is intended to be used for the service agency to get to know the person whom they are supporting and to help identify the individual needs and strengths to be addressed in the ISP.
+The PCA should provide the reader with a good sense of who the person is and is a means of sharing what makes an individual unique.
+The information gathered in a PCA should be used to guide community inclusion services for the individual.
+Recommended methods for gathering information include paper reviews, interviews with the individual, guardian or anyone who knows the individual well including staff, family members, friends, BSC therapist, school personnel, employers, and providers.
+Observations in the community, home visits, neighborhood/environmental observations research on community resources, and team input are also reliable means of gathering valuable information.
+A Career Development Plan (CDP), developed by the CIE Provider Agency with input from the CCS Provider, must be in place for job seekers or those already working to outline the tasks needed to obtain, maintain, or seek advanced opportunities in employment.
 For those who are employed, the career development plan addresses topics such as a plan to fade paid supports from the worksite or strategies to improve opportunities for career advancement.
 CCS and CIE Provider Agencies must adhere to the following requirements related to a PCA and Career Development Plan: